sopnode/kube-install/kiada/README.md

 # debug images

-the `fedora-with-ping` and `ubuntu-with-ping` folders contain recipes to reuild a little more complete base OS images
+the `fedora-with-ping` folder contain a recipe to rebuild a little more complete base OS image, with network-oriented tools for troubleshooting

+to build locally:

 ```
-buildah build -t fedora-with-ping fedora-with-ping
-buildah build -t ubuntu-with-ping ubuntu-with-ping
+./build.sh
 ```

 # generating node-specific yaml

 a convenience script allows to produce a yaml file for a specific combination of node and image; examples

 ```
 create.sh -n fit01
 -> run a kiada pod on fit01

-create.sh -i ubuntu
+create.sh -i fping
--> run a ubuntu-with-ping container on the local hostname
+-> run a fedora-with-ping container on the local hostname

 create.sh -s
 -> prepare a yaml file for the defaults (kiada + hostname) but stops short of running it